jadecobra/python_tdd_exercises/source/functions.rst

 what is a function?
 #################################################################################

-A function_ is a unit or block of code that is callable_.
+A function_ is code that is callable_.
 This means I can write statements that I can use to do something at a different time from when I write them.
 They can make code smaller, easier to read, test, reuse, maintain and improve.

 `Computer Programming`_ involves providing a process with input data and the process returning output data, for example